HewlettPackard/lustre-csi-driver/README.md

 ```

 The application will refer to the original PV which specifies the Lustre nid, but will end up with the /dev/vdb XFS filesystem mounted, instead.

+## Read-Only Mount

+When considering read-only mounts, recall that on a single host, Linux does not allow the same volume to be mounted "rw" on one mountpoint and "ro" on another mountpoint.

+Details:

+- Pod `.spec.volumes[].persistentVolumeClaim.readOnly`:
+  Volume is mounted with "ro" mount option.
+This affects all containers in the pod.
+CRI-O knows it's read-only and doesn't attempt the selinux relabel.

+- Pod `.spec.containers[].volumeMounts[].readOnly`:
+  Volume is mounted with "rw" mount option.
+But it's read-only in this individual container.

+- PV `.spec.csi.readOnly`:
+  This is passed to the ControllerPublishVolumeRequest endpoint in the CSI driver.
+This CSI driver does not support this endpoint.

+- PV `.spec.mountOptions`
+  Additional mount options.
+Supported with csi, iscsi, and nfs.
+If "ro" is specified, then the volume is mounted with "ro" mount option.
+CRI-O doesn't know it's read-only and wants to do the selinux relabel, but cannot write to the volume, and it fails to setup the container.

+- PVC does not have an equivalent of PV's `.spec.mountOptions`.

+- PV `.spec.accessModes` does not control or constrain the mount options.
+This is used to
+advise the k8s scheduler about pod placement.

+- PVC `.spec.accessModes` is loosely used to match a PV.
+The PV access mode is what matters.